Service Level Agreement

-This Service Level Agreement (“SLA”) is a policy governing the use of Cryptlex’s (the Service Provider ) cloud-based services under the terms of the Cryptlex Terms of Service (the “Terms of Service”) between Cryptlex LLC, and users of Cryptlex’s cloud-based services (“Customer”).
+This Service Level Agreement (“SLA”) is a policy governing the use of Cryptlex’s (the Service Provider ) cloud-based services under the terms of the Cryptlex Terms of Service (the “Terms of Service”) between Cryptlex, and users of Cryptlex’s cloud-based services (“Customer”).
 This SLA applies separately to each account using Cryptlex’s cloud-based services.
 Unless otherwise provided herein, this SLA is subject to the terms of the Terms of Service.
 Service Provider and Customer hereby agree as follows:

-Service Provider will use commercially reasonable efforts to achieve a Monthly Uptime Percentage (defined below) of at least 99.9%, in each case during any monthly billing cycle (the “Service Commitment”).
-In the event Service Provider does not meet the Service Commitment, the Customer will be eligible to receive a Service Credit as described below.
-These credits are the Customer's exclusive remedy for any failure by Service Provider to meet the Service Provider SLA.
+The Service Provider will use commercially reasonable efforts to achieve a Monthly Uptime Percentage (defined below) of at least 99.9%, in each case during any monthly billing cycle (the “Service Commitment”).
+In the event the Service Provider does not meet the Service Commitment, the Customer will be eligible to receive a Service Credit as described below.
+These credits are the Customer's exclusive remedy for any failure by Service Provider to meet the Service Provider's SLA.

 The following terms shall be given the meaning set forth below:

-“Downtime” means the time in which any Service Provider’s cloud-based service is not capable of being accessed or used by the Customer, as monitored by Service Provider.
+“Downtime” means the time in which any Service Provider’s cloud-based service is not capable of being accessed or used by the Customer, as monitored by the Service Provider.

 “Monthly Uptime Percentage” is calculated by subtracting from 100% the percentage of continuous 5-minute periods of Downtime suffered during the month.
 Monthly Uptime Percentage measurements exclude downtime resulting (directly or indirectly) from any Service Provider's SLA Exclusions defined below.

 A “Service Credit” is a credit denominated in USD, calculated as set forth below, that we may credit back to an eligible account.